cycastic-cumberland/astra/README.md

 # Astra

-Astra is a lightweight, embeddable, tabular database for simple and effective caching of structured data.
+Astra is a lightweight, tabular database for fast and effective caching of structured data.

 ## Requirement

-Astra require .NET 8 to run in embedded mode.
-Also it is not CLS-compliant.
+Requires .NET 8 for both client and server (there is no good reason for this, I just don't know how to install .NET 6 on Arch Linux)

 ## Getting Started